d12frosted/elpa-mirror/gnu/cursory-readme.txt

   globally.
 The user can, however, limit the effect to the current buffer.
 With interactive use, this is done by invoking the command with a universal prefix argument (`C-u' by default).
-When called from Lisp, the LOCAL argument must be non-nil.
+When called from Lisp, the LOCAL argument must be non-nil, thus:

+  ┌────
+  │ (cursory-set-preset 'bar :local)
+  └────

   The function `cursory-store-latest-preset' is used to save the last selected style in the `cursory-latest-state-file'.
 The value can then be restored with the `cursory-restore-latest-preset' function.

+  [Sample configuration].

+[Sample configuration] See section 4

 3 Installation